 - If your work is not already digital, digitize it by taking a digital photo or scanning it.
 Upload the file into the application.
-Verify all images are upright (not sideways). - If submitting images of 3D work, please submit up to three images (per portfolio piece) from different angles. - Save and name your files individually so they correspond to the pieces and titles as listed on your portfolio cover sheet.
+Verify all images are upright (not sideways). - If submitting images of 3D work, please submit up to three images (per portfolio piece) from different angles. - You do not have to photograph your work next to a ruler, as you will provide dimensions in the Portfolio Cover Sheet (described in the next section). - Save and name your files individually so they correspond to the pieces and titles as listed on your portfolio cover sheet.
 The first piece listed on your cover sheet should be saved as "01_title", your second piece as "02_title" and so on.
 For multiple image files detailing one work or idea (e.g. multiple angles of a 3D piece), title images as "01_title; 01_title_2; 01_title_3" and so on.